knice/inquiry.ucsc.edu/source/_articles/2020-21/local-goes-global.md

 <figure class="" style="width:600px;">
   {% asset 2020/miami-flooding.jpg @magick:resize=600 alt:'Image of Miami flooding' %}<figcaption>Subject to increasing periods of extreme heat and flooding, as seen here, the city of Miami declared a climate emergency in November 2019.
-Soon after, Miami city leaders side-stepped its climate-denying state and national governments to become one of the newest members of the C40 Group coalition of cities from around the world working to fight climate change.
+Soon after, Miami city leaders side-stepped their climate-denying state and national governments to become one of the newest members of the C40 Group coalition of cities from around the world working to fight climate change.
 Credit: <a href="https://es.wikipedia.org/wiki/Archivo:October_17_2016_sunny_day_tidal_flooding_at_Brickell_Bay_Drive_and_12_Street_downtown_Miami,_4.25_MLLW_high_tide_am.jpg">Wikimedia